-Less anger: Other than a minor scuffle between running back Christine Michael and safety Jeron Johnson, the final day of minicamp was all business.
-It shouldn't surprise anyone, after the big brawl Wednesday, that everything was back to normal at Thursday's practice.
+No fights: It shouldn't surprise anyone, but after the big brawl Wednesday, everything was back to normal at Thursday's practice.

 "We did a great job today out there," said quarterback Russell Wilson.
 "Our biggest thing is we compete at the highest level.
 We believe every rep is the most important rep we've ever taken.